 Each customer is unique, so overall cost of earning a flight instructor certificate will vary.
 Training cost is directly tied to completion time because instruction and aircraft rental are billed by the hour.
 Jet Air Group does not offer fixed-price “guaranteed” training programs.

 Including flight training, ground training, aircraft rental, books, supplies, and tests, you should budget at least $6,000 to $8,000 to earn a flight instructor certificate.
 Several companies and organizations offer flight training scholarships.
 Financing is available to qualified customers through Pilot Finance and other companies offering aviation loans.
-Students enrolled in the aviation program at Lakeland College may be eligible for financial aid.

 How to Get Started in Flight Instructor Training